Top 16 Best Things to do in the Bahamas

 Visit John Watling’s Distillery

-Just a short walk from downtown Nassau’s, John Watling’s Distillery sits quietly on the Buena Vista Estate—a colonial-era property that dates back more than 230 years.
-Today, it’s home to a small-batch rum operation rooted in traditional methods and local pride.
+Just a short walk from downtown Nassau’s, John Watling’s Distillery is a colonial-era property that dates back more than 230 years, home to a small-batch rum operation rooted in traditional methods, oferring tastings and high quality products.

 Read More